anansi-project/comicinfo/README.md

 1. documenting the existing versions of the schema, with the accepted usage of each field
 2. centralizing evolutions of the schema

+## Where can I find the schemas?

+Schemas are available in [schema](./schema), each version in a separate directory.

 ## Who's behind this?

 Supporters of this initiative include: